 * Source : http://unaikorea.org/unai_eng

-HGU serves as the UNAI global hub for Capacity-building in Higher Education Systems.
+HGU serves as the UNAI global hub for capacity-building in Higher Education Systems.
 Founded in 1994, Handong is a private institution located in Pohang, Republic of Korea.
 Its vision is to change the world by nurturing and maximizing the talents of both students and professors.
-HGU has uniquely contributed to the advancement of undergraduate education by creatively using global human resources for a holistic education that develops both character and knowledge.
+HGU has uniquely contributed to the advancement of undergraduate education by creatively using global human resources in a holistic education that develops both character and knowledge.